Glareone/Nexter-FrontEnd-Portfolio-Project-CssGrid-Design/README.md

 Hi!
-Here you could find the result set of Udemy Advanced CSS and SASS Courses (Second Project, Trillo) You can find a demo via the next url:
+Here you could find the result set of Udemy Advanced CSS and SASS Courses (Third Project, Nexter) And also here you could find a lot of simple examples which was made in codepen.
+You can find a demo via the next url:
 [https://glareone.github.io/Nexter-FrontEnd-Portfolio-Project-CssGrid-Design/]